Mozdok–Makhachkala–Kazi Magomed pipeline: Technical features

 The overall length of the pipeline is 680 km, of which 200 km in Azerbaijan.
 The pipe diameter is 1220 mm and it had original capacity of 13 billion cubic meters of natural gas per year.
 The operating capacity is around 5 bcm.
 It has a gas metering station in Şirvanovka, built in 2003.
-In Mozdok, the pipeline is connected with North Caucasus–Moscow line.
+In Mozdok, the pipeline is connected with the North Caucasus–Moscow line.

 Political perspective

-Experts argue that the significance of the deal is high both for Azerbaijan and Russia.
+Experts argue that the significance of the deal is high for both Azerbaijan and Russia.
 Russia will be paying Azerbaijan an estimated $350 per thousand cubic meters which is the highest price Russia had ever paid for gas imports from Caucasus and Central Asia (compare to $300 per tcm for Uzbek and Turkmen gas), thus hoping to decrease prospects of other potential gas export projects from or through Azerbaijan such as Nabucco or White Stream.

 Controlling flows of natural gas to Europe is at the forefront of Russian foreign policy and whether the gas exported to Europe is produced in Russia or is coming from elsewhere through Russia, Russia likes to keep an economic control over Europe thus exerting political pressure on the continent and the West as whole through vital energy exports.
 Russia's production of natural gas in 2008 equalled to 602 billion cubic meters and 154 bcm of it was exported to Europe and Turkey.
-A much smaller amount of gas to be received from Azerbaijan at higher prices through the Baku-Novo Filya pipeline and the notion that Russia is charging European importers $280 per thousand cubic meters (much lower than it's willing to pay Azerbaijan), proves Russia's ambitious long term intentions.
+A much smaller amount of gas to be received from Azerbaijan at higher prices through the Baku-Novo Filya pipeline and the notion that Russia is charging European importers $280 per thousand cubic meters (much lower than it's willing to pay Azerbaijan), proves Russia's ambitious long-term intentions.

-Up to 2007, Azerbaijan was a Russian gas importer until country's production of 10.3 bcm per year brought self-sufficiency for internal demand of 8.3 bcm.
+Up to 2007, Azerbaijan was a Russian gas importer until the country's production of 10.3 bcm per year brought self-sufficiency for internal demand of 8.3 bcm.
 Azerbaijan's Shah Deniz field is to produce approximately 9 bcm per year, whilst Shah Deniz II is believed to produce 10-12 bcm per year when it becomes operational.

 Security

 During the 1990s–2000s, the pipeline was attacked several times in Chechenya and Dagestan.
 On 12 January 2010, the pipeline was targeted at its 496th kilometer by a bomb blast on the branch line supplying Derbent and surrounding regions in Dagestan, causing fire and leaving 214,000 people without gas supply.
-Gas supplies from Azerbaijan by the main trunk line continued by reduced volume.
+Gas supplies from Azerbaijan by the main trunk line continued at reduced volume.